Runko: Modern multiphysics toolbox for plasma simulations: Summary

 \section{Summary}

-We started by reviewing the kinetic plasma theory and the numerically solved Vlasov-Maxwell system of equations (Sect.~\ref{sect:theory}).
+We started by reviewing the kinetic plasma theory and the numerically solved Vlasov--Maxwell system of equations (Sect.~\ref{sect:theory}).
 The numerical implementation of the framework is discussed in Sect.~\ref{sect:numerics}.
-We focused, in particular, to the design of the code and introduced the different numerical components of the framework.
-Firstly, we discussed the \corgi\ grid infrastructure and the related patch-based domain super decomposition strategy where the computational grid is partitioned into separate \textit{tiles} (Sect.~\ref{sect:corgi}).
-Secondly, we presented the physical building blocks of the code, \textit{modules} (Sect.~\ref{sect:modules}).
-Different physical formulations of modeling the evolution of the plasma and e.g., electromagnetic fields are encapsulated in different modules.
-Thirdly, each module can contain several numerical algorithms called \textit{solvers} that are short \cpp\ classes that operate and modify the content of different tiles (Sect.~\ref{sect:solvers}).
-Lastly, these \cpp\ solvers are applied to the tiles and operated by \python\ scripts, so-called \textit{drivers}, ensuring easy of use (Sect.~\ref{sect:drivers}).
+We focused in particular on the design of the code, and introduced the different numerical components of the framework.
+First, we discussed the \corgi\ grid infrastructure and the related patch-based domain super-decomposition strategy where the computational grid is partitioned into separate \textit{tiles} (Sect.~\ref{sect:corgi}).
+Second, we presented the physical building blocks of the code, the \textit{modules} (Sect.~\ref{sect:modules}).
+Different physical formulations of modeling the evolution of the plasma and electromagnetic fields are encapsulated in different modules.
+Third, each module can contain several numerical algorithms called \textit{solvers} that are short \cpp\ classes that operate and modify the content of different tiles (Sect.~\ref{sect:solvers}).
+Finally, these \cpp\ solvers are applied to the tiles and operated by \python\ scripts called \textit{drivers}, ensuring easy of use (Sect.~\ref{sect:drivers}).

-As our first task, we have implemented a new particle-in-cell module into the framework.
+As our first task, we implemented a new particle-in-cell module into the framework.
 The implementation is discussed in detail in Sects.~\ref{sect:fields} and \ref{sect:pic}.
-The PIC code demonstrates excellent numerical performance with a mean particle push time per processor of about $0.7~\mu\mathrm{s}$ in an ideal load-balanced state and $1.1~\mu\mathrm{s}$ in a strongly load-imbalanced state.
+The PIC code demonstrates good numerical performance with a mean particle push time per processor of about $0.7~\mu\mathrm{s}$ in an ideal load-balanced state and $1.1~\mu\mathrm{s}$ in a strongly load-imbalanced state.
 Furthermore, the code is shown to scale well up to $\sim 10\,000$ processors.

-We showcase the usage of the PIC code by simulating a decaying relativistic kinetic turbulence in magnetized pair plasma (Sect.~\ref{sect:turb}).
-We show that particles undergoing a strong initial injection from the current sheets between the magnetic eddies can be classified as non-thermal particles and the rest as ``normal'' thermal particles.
-The thermal population is well-described by the Maxell-J\"uttner distribution with linearly increasing temperature whereas the non-thermal population retains its initial power-law shape and exhibits growth only in its normalization (see Fig.~\ref{fig:pspec}).
-This shows that fully kinetic turbulence consists of two coupled dynamical systems: a thermal population that shows bulk motions similar to MHD simulations and an additional non-thermal population of particles that is decoupled from the turbulent cascade (and subsequent bulk motions) and acts as an anomalous energy sink to the cascade.